jimbandrews/Team_Production_System_BE/README.md

 	- User: mentors
 	- Password: mentors

+While running, the Django server will automatically detect changes made and reload, just as if it was running in your local environment.
+Certain file changes, such as to a model, won't trigger this behavior.
+In these cases, stop then restart the containers.

 To stop running the containers, hit Ctrl+C, then spin down the containers:
 ```bash
 docker compose down